 We see this happen the most often with a page’s title and URL, so it’s especially important to keep word associations from a brand safety perspective in mind when choosing those two options.

-Each advertiser can set their own parameters for keywords they want to avoid, so what constitutes a “brand safe” ad placement is different for every ad campaign.
-The following are the main categories that we’ve seen can trigger brand safety concerns around placing ads:
+Each advertiser can set their own parameters for keywords they want to avoid, so what constitutes a “brand-safe” ad placement is different for every ad campaign.
+The following are the main categories that may trigger brand safety concerns around placing ads:

 - Adult/sexual content

 - Violent content and words related to violence